microsoft/mu_plus/MsSampleFmpDevicePkg/readme.md

 Implements a sample FMP instance included by the SampleDeviceLibWrapperFMP.inf driver above.

-This library defines a set of functions called by MsCapsuleUpdatePkg's FmpWrapperDeviceLib.inf library, which in turn is included by FMP wrapper drivers.
+This library defines a set of functions called by MsCapsuleUpdatePkg FmpWrapperDeviceLib.inf library, which in turn is included by FMP wrapper drivers.
 Each FMP wrapper driver will include a unique FMP library instance.

 Following is an example of relationship between an FMP driver and libraries: